Radan Lights The Way For V & F’s Multi-Bend Tooling

 V & F Sheetmetal Co.
-Ltd. manufacture millions of components every year – a number of which involve small bends that can be handled with multi-bend tooling installed on a Trumpf 3000R and programd with Radan.
+Ltd. manufacture millions of components every year – a number of which involve small bends that can be handled with multi-bend tooling installed on a Trumpf 3000R and programmed with Radan.

 They make full use of that facility when manufacturing a fan deck component for air curtains.
 “It saves time, not having to send them to the press brake,” says Director Ray Frith – son of the company’s founders – “and is a perfect example of how we keep at the forefront of technology.”

-“It means Radan supports us right from the start, when we first get an inquiry about a job, right through to the component coming off the punch press or laser.”Ray Frith, Director V & F
+“It means Radan supports us right from the start, when we first get an enquiry about a job, right through to the component coming off the punch press or laser.”Ray Frith, Director V & F

 Named after his parents Vic and Frances Frith, V & F began by manufacturing light fittings for just one customer in the 1980s, eventually moving the production process into that client’s factory before expanding to cover a wide range of industries.
-They still supply a number of lighting companies today from their 13,000 square foot premizes in Hampshire, along with customers in the HVAC, audio and electronics industries, amongst others.
+They still supply a number of lighting companies today from their 13,000 square foot premises in Hampshire, along with customers in the HVAC, audio and electronics industries, amongst others.